If you don't pay your business rates

-If you are experiencing financial difficulties and cannot afford to pay your Business Rates, you should contact us immediately, so that we can check to make sure you receive the discounts and reliefs to which you may be entitled.
+If you're experiencing financial difficulties and cannot afford to pay your business rates, you should contact us immediately, so that we can check to make sure you receive the discounts and reliefs that you may be entitled to.

-If you do not pay the full amount, or you fail to keep to the arrangement agreed, the Council will apply to the Court for a liability order against the account.
-This grants the Council further powers to collect any amounts outstanding.
-The account will then be issued to an enforcement agent, who will collect the money on our behalf.
+If you do not pay the full amount or fail to keep to the arrangement agreed, we will apply to the Court for a liability order against the account.
+This grants us further powers to collect any amounts outstanding.
+The account will then be issued to an enforcement agent who will collect the money on our behalf.

 Enforcement agent action

 Once your account has been issued to the enforcement agent, you should make any payments directly to them.
 They may be willing to make a short-term payment arrangement with you.
 If you still do not make payment, or default on an arrangement made with the enforcement agent, the enforcement agent may remove goods from your property.
 The goods will then be sold to cover the balance outstanding and the enforcement agent's costs.

-If the enforcement agent is unable to collect the amount due, the Council will begin insolvency proceedings to wind up your company or put you into bankruptcy.
-As a last resort, the Council retains the right to commence committal proceedings, which could result in a term of imprisonment.
+If the enforcement agent is unable to collect the amount due, we will begin insolvency proceedings to wind up your company or put you into bankruptcy.
+As a last resort, we retain the right to commence committal proceedings, which could result in a term of imprisonment.

 1. The enforcement agent administration stage is where the enforcement agent starts initial contact with the debtor.
 This results in administration fees, but allows the debtor a period of notice to come to a payment arrangement.